stacks-network/docs/src/pages/understand-stacks/testnet.md

 -> Stacks (STX) tokens on the testnet are different from real tokens on the mainnet.
 They can be obtained at no cost through the faucet.

-With the completion of the Stacks 2.0 blockchain, a production-ready, stable version will be released as "mainnet".
+With the completion of the Stacks 2.0 blockchain, a production-ready, stable version will be released as "mainnet."
 While work for the mainnet is in progress, the testnet reflects the most recent implementation of the Stacks 2.0 blockchain.

 ## Release phases